-Over the last several months, Congressional Republicans have written major legislation (like the Trump Tax Scam) behind closed doors, through a process that fails to meet the standards of “regular order.”
-Now that the House and Senate have each passed their own version of the Tax Scam, they have to come together to merge the two bills into a conference report.
-This process will likely take about two weeks from start (appointing members to the committee and voting to go to conference) to finish (a vote in both the House and Senate the week of 12/11).
+Over the last several months, Congressional Republicans have written pieces of major legislation behind closed doors, through a process that fails to meet the standards of “regular order.”
+Usually, when the House and Senate pass different versions of the same legislation, they have to come together to merge the two bills into a conference report.
+This process usually takes about two weeks from start (appointing members to the committee and voting to go to conference) to finish (a vote in both the House and Senate).
 This document explains what going to conference is all about.

 What is a Conference Committee?

 The Constitution requires that both the House and Senate agree to identical legislative text before it is sent to the president for a signature.
-That means that whenever the Senate and the House pass two different versions of a bill, like with the Trump Tax Scam, those differences must be resolved, and then the consensus bill (known as the “conference report”) must be passed again by both chambers before it can go to the president for signature.
+That means that whenever the Senate and the House pass two different versions of a bill, as they did with the Trump Tax Scam last year, those differences must be resolved, and then the consensus bill (known as the “conference report”) must be passed again by both chambers before it can go to the president for signature.

 Therefore, a conference committee is a temporary, bicameral (House and Senate) committee established to resolve differences between two versions of a bill.
 During this process, Republican and Democratic members of the House and Senate (appointed by the majority leadership of both chambers) work through differences and then send a final product back to each chamber.
 Once the conference report comes back to the House and Senate for approval, it cannot be amended.
 It is an “up or down” vote—meaning take it or leave it—in each chamber.

 Conference vs. Standing Committee Procedure Hearings